 Antivirus Software Review: Sophos Home

-Industrial-grade security at home: That's what Sophos Home promises.
-The affordable antivirus program (with a free version) offers the cutting edge in corporate security technology in a user-friendly package for private users.
+Industrial-grade cybersecurity at home: Sophos Home promises this at an affordable price (also available in a free version) serving up the cutting edge in digital security in a user-friendly package for private users.
 Our review explores whether this is truly the case, or if Sophos Home is just a second-rate version of the British provider's flagship product.

 Pros and Cons